napari/docs/docs/developers/repositories.md

 The plugin ecosystem is built around the `npe2` plugin engine and manifest specification.
-The repositories below are focused on supporting the plugin ecosystem, whether through core plugin infrastructure and development resources.
+The repositories below are focused on supporting the plugin ecosystem, whether through core plugin infrastructure or development resources.

 | Repo | Description | Status |
 | --- | --- | --- |